hugoledoux/mywebsite/_drafts/your-polygons-the-same.md

 layout: post
 title: Are your polygons the same as my polygons?
 author: Hugo Ledoux
-date: 2014-12-21
 category: blog
 comments: true
 ---

 When someone outside the field of GIS thinks of a 'polygon', I assume that she usually pictures something like one of these:

+And I can blame her, that's what we learned in school.
+Squares, triangles, pentagons, hexagons.

-However, when I speak about a polygon with my [colleagues](http://3dgeoinfo.bk.tudelft.nl/about/), we probably picture in our heads something like this:
+However, when I speak about a polygon with my [colleagues](http://3dgeoinfo.bk.tudelft.nl/about/), we think of something rather different:

 This is probably because we have been developping for a while